appscode/blog/content/post/kubedb-v2024.8.21/index.md

 ### Add more ops-request support: Pgpool Ops Request
 In this release, we have added more ops-request  support for Pgpool.
-Previously we had Restart, Vertical Scaling, and Reconfigure type ops-request.
-Now we have added Horizontal Scaling, Reconfigure TLS, Version Update type ops-request.
+Previously we had `Restart`, `Vertical Scaling`, and `Reconfigure` type ops-request.
+Now we have added `Horizontal Scaling`, `Reconfigure TLS`, `Version Update` type ops-request.

 #### Horizontal Scaling